-For additional information on TIAA, please visit www.tiaa.org.
+For additional information on TIAA investment options, please visit www.tiaa.org,rit.

-For additional information on Fidelity, please visit www.fidelity.com.
+For additional information on Fidelity investment options, please visit www.NetBenefits.com/RIT.

 In deciding how to invest your retirement savings, you should take into account all of your assets, including any retirement savings outside of the Plan.
 No single approach is right for everyone because, among other factors, individuals have different financial goals, different time horizons for meeting their goals, and different tolerances for risk.
 Therefore, you should understand your diversification rights and exercise these rights to affect how your money is invested under the Plan.